3osman/graph-technical-test-d3/Readme.md

 Bugs and To-dos <br />

-To add a second link between two nodes, you have to choose the first target as source <br />
 Save/Open Graph saves only the layout without colors and sizes (default colors and sizes) <br />
-Multi-links small bug: on adding a second multilink <br />
 Arrows problem